julhaas91/julhaas91.github.io/_projects/aixcell.md

     High-level overview of AIxCell.
 </div>

-### problem statement
+## problem statement

-Biomedical image analysis is currently labor-intensive, requiring significant expertise and resources.
-The process is often subjective and prone to application- and device-specific errors, which compromises the comparability of results.
-Outsourcing custom DL solutions is typically cost-prohibitive for many institutions, and non-experts lack the technical skills to develop these tools themselves.
-These challenges necessitate a solution that simplifies and democratizes access to DL technologies.
+Biomedical image analysis is currently labor-intensive, requiring extensive expertise and resources.
+The process is often subjective and prone to device- and application-specific errors, compromising result comparability.
+Outsourcing custom deep learning (DL) solutions is often cost-prohibitive for many institutions, and non-experts lack the technical skills to develop these tools independently.
+These challenges highlight the need for a solution that simplifies and democratizes access to DL technologies.

-### objectives
+## objectives

-The primary goal of AIxCell was to enable domain experts to autonomously train and deploy DL models for their specific use cases without requiring extensive expertise in machine learning or software development.
+The primary goal of AIxCell was to enable domain experts to autonomously train and deploy deep learning (DL) models for their specific use cases, without requiring extensive expertise in machine learning or software development.
 This was achieved through:

 - Development of a **domain-specific meta-learning system**.
-- Creation of an **AutoML software tool** capable of recommending optimal DL algorithms, including preprocessing, model selection, configuration, and postprocessing.
+- Creation of an **AutoML software tool** that selects optimal DL algorithms, covering preprocessing, model selection, configuration, and postprocessing.
-- Integration of these tools into a user-friendly application with functionalities for dataset annotation, task specification, result visualization, and DL model usage.
+- Integration of these tools into a user-friendly application with functionalities for dataset annotation, task specification, result visualization, and DL model utilization.

-### key innovations
+## key innovations

 1. **Meta-Learning System (AutoKonfig):**
    - A core component of AIxCell, this decision logic system selects the most suitable algorithm configurations based on input data, application requirements, and available resources.
-   - It utilizes a library of pre-trained DL algorithms, datasets, requirements, and evaluation results to make informed recommendations.
+   - Utilizes a library of pre-trained deep learning (DL) algorithms, datasets, requirements, and evaluation results to make informed recommendations.
-   - The system learns over time to refine its algorithm selection process for specific tasks.
+   - The system continuously learns and refines its algorithm selection process for specific tasks.

 2. **Deep Learning Algorithm Library:**
-   - A repository containing developed algorithms alongside metadata such as datasets used, evaluation metrics, and resource requirements.
+   - A comprehensive repository of developed algorithms, accompanied by metadata such as datasets used, evaluation metrics, and resource requirements.
    - Serves as the foundation for training the Meta-Learning System.

 3. **User-Friendly Application:**
-   - Provides an intuitive interface for biomedical experts to input data, specify tasks, review results, and utilize trained models without needing technical expertise.
+   - Provides an intuitive interface that allows biomedical experts to input data, specify tasks, review results, and utilize trained models—no technical expertise required.

-### outcomes
+## outcomes

 AIxCell successfully demonstrated how automation can transform biomedical image analysis by reducing reliance on external expertise and lowering costs.
-It provided a scalable solution for creating high-quality DL applications tailored to specific biomedical challenges.
+It provided a scalable solution for creating high-quality deep learning (DL) applications tailored to specific biomedical challenges.

-### funding & collaboration
+## funding & collaboration

-The project was funded through the AiF under the [Industrial Collective Research (IGF) program](https://www.igf-foerderung.de/englisch#:~:text=Startseite-,Englisch,-Industrial%20Collective%20Research) by the [German Federal Ministry for Economic Affairs and Climate Action](https://www.bmwk.de/Navigation/EN/Home/home.html).
-The funding reference number is **21361 N**.
+The project was funded through the AiF under the [Industrial Collective Research (IGF) program](https://www.igf-foerderung.de/englisch#:~:text=Startseite-,Englisch,-Industrial%20Collective%20Research) by the [German Federal Ministry for Economic Affairs and Climate Action](https://www.bmwk.de/Navigation/EN/Home/home.html), with the funding reference number **21361 N**.
 AIxCell was developed in collaboration with various partners from research and industry.

-### master's thesis contribution
+## master's thesis contribution

-As part of the AIxCell project, I wrote my master's thesis titled **"Benchmarking of Deep Learning Algorithms for Stem Cell Classification"** ([download here](https://drive.google.com/file/d/15yc0baI-4tEkmjG5ECXujQUdYMnwezro/view?usp=sharing)), where I developed a modular deep learning pipeline for cell culture analysis, with a specific focus on investigating the proliferation of cardiomyocytes.
+As part of the AIxCell project, I authored my master's thesis titled **"Benchmarking of Deep Learning Algorithms for Stem Cell Classification"** ([download here](https://drive.google.com/file/d/15yc0baI-4tEkmjG5ECXujQUdYMnwezro/view?usp=sharing)), where I developed a modular deep learning pipeline for cell culture analysis, focusing on investigating the proliferation of cardiomyocytes.

 In this thesis, I designed and implemented a flexible, three-stage deep learning-based image analysis pipeline for the classification of mononuclear and binuclear cardiomyocytes in confocal microscopy data.
-The pipeline features a modular architecture with distinct preprocessing, modeling, and postprocessing stages, enabling adaptability to diverse imaging modalities and cell analysis tasks.
-This approach ensures robustness and scalability for broader applications in cell culture research.
+The pipeline features a modular architecture with distinct preprocessing, modeling, and postprocessing stages, ensuring adaptability to various imaging modalities and cell analysis tasks.
+This approach provides robustness and scalability, making it suitable for broader applications in cell culture research.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">